OoliteProject/oolite/README.txt

 Grand Unified Source Tree for Oolite
 ====================================

 Oolite for all platforms can be built from this repository.
 Here is a quick guide to the source tree.

 1. Guidelines
 -------------
 Nothing except makefiles/xcode projects, directories, and this readme file should appear in the top level directory.
 The deps directory should contain dependencies that are useful to carry along to build binary packages.
 The dependencies directory should be named:
    Opsys-cpuarch-deps
 Opsys should be exactly as reported by 'uname' with no flags (case sensitive!).
 The cpuarch should be the cpu architecture reported by 'uname -p' (except i686, i586 etc should be translated to x86).
 This allows build scripts to automatically package up the right dependency tree in tarball installers.
 Cocoa-deps is an exception, because a different build system is used under Mac OS X.

 2. Contents
 -----------
-autopackage       Directory for the apspec file for the Linux autopackage Asset Source      Files used to create the various PNG and sound files deps              Dependencies for all plaforms:
+autopackage       Directory for the apspec file for the Linux autopackage Asset Source      Files used to create the various PNG and sound files debian            Files to enable automatic setup under Linux using dpkg
+                  (Debian package manager) tools deps              Dependencies for all plaforms:
    Cocoa-deps     Dependencies for Mac OS X (macppc and macintel platforms) Linux-x86-deps Dependencies for Linux on x86 processors